Graph Reachability

 : instead of merging many inputs to one output,

-an output index in square brackets to the tee
+an arbitrary output index name in square brackets to the tee

 .